What’s Breaking Through About Federal National Guard Deployments

 • National Guard members should not be patrolling our streets.

-• They don’t know these communities.
+• Troops don’t know these communities.
 They aren’t trained for this.
 They have different weapons, different training, and different rules about things like use of force.

 • The National Guard is being taken away from their homes and important work.